 ACI Field Format Possible Values API Vers I/O Description CLIENT-UID A32 string 2 0 Applies only to client/server communication model.
 When a server issues a RECEIVE function, the user ID of the returned to the server in the CLIENT-UID field.
-If EntireX installed, it is valid for the server application to rely on the when making decisions concerning access to information.
+If EntireX installed, it is valid for the server application to rely on this when making decisions concerning access to information.
 See Authentication under Configuration Options for Broker in Security documentation (z/OS only).
 Note: There is an uppercase translation when the USER-I propagated to the CLIENT-UID field under EntireX Securit Broker kernel is running under z/OS.
 COMMITTIME A17 YYYY MMDD HHMM SSms (millisecs.)
 7 0 Time when UOW was committed.
 COMPRESSLEVEL A1 0-9 or Y N 7 I Compression level.
 See Data Compression under Writing A Client and Server Publish and Subscribe.
-The following possible:0-90 = no compression, 9 = maxin compression/decompressionNNo compressionYCompression level 6 CONV-ID A16 string 1 I/O A unique ID assigned to each conversation by EntireX Braand server must include the CONV - ID in their communicates and server can also specify the indicated textual values (corder to indicate to Broker the expected status of the conversation are taken from the queue of first-out basis.
-See Conversational and Non-conversation NEW On a SEND function, initiates a new corder to the conversation are taken from the queue of normal and the value is returned to the conversation of the c
+The following possible:0-90 = no compression, 9 = maxin compression/decompressionNNo compressionYCompression level 6 CONV-ID A16 string 1 I/O A unique ID assigned to each conversation by EntireX Broand server must include the CONV - ID in their communicates and server can also specify the indicated textual values (conversation are to indicate to Broker the expected status of the conversation are taken from the queue of first-out basis.
+See Conversational and Non-conversation NEW On a SEND function, initiates a new conversation are taken for new conversation conversation NEW On a SEND function, initiates a new conversation NEW On a SEND function, initiates a new conversation CONV - ID value is assigned to the conversation CONV - ID value is assigned to the conversation OLD Applies to RECEIVE function only.
+Only for existing conversations are returned to the caller ANY On a RECEIVE function, requests or more turned on a first-in, first-out basis for conversations belonging to the caller of the conversation.
+On an EOC function, and conversations belonging to the caller of the conversation.